Beenkeragh: Geography

-Beenkeragh is the 179th-highest mountain in Britain and Ireland on the Simm classification.
+Beenkeragh is the second-highest peak in Ireland, on both the Arderin and Vandeleur-Lynam lists.
+It is the 179th-highest mountain in Britain and Ireland on the Simm classification.
 Beenkeragh is regarded by the Scottish Mountaineering Club ("SMC") as one of 34 Furths, which is a mountain above 3000 ft in elevation, and meets the other SMC criteria for a Munro (e.g. "sufficient separation"), but which is outside of (or furth) Scotland; which is why Beenkeragh is sometimes referred to as one of the 13 Irish Munros.

 Beenkeragh's prominence qualifies it to meet the Arderin classification, and the British Isles Simm and Hewitt classifications.
 Beenkeragh does not appear in the MountainViews Online Database, 100 Highest Irish Mountains, as the prominence threshold is over 100 m.

 Climbing

 The Beenkeragh Ridge is considered as offering some of Ireland's "most intimidating" hill-walking, and is often climbed as part of the Coomloughra Horseshoe, described as "one of Ireland's finest ridge-walks".
 The horseshoe takes in Ireland's three highest mountains, Carrauntoohil, Beenkeragh, and Caher.

 Beenkeragh is also accessed from the south-east via the Hag's Glen by ascending the Hag's Tooth 650 m, and continuing up the steep and rocky Hag's Tooth Ridge to the summit of Beenkeragh.
 The route gives views into the deep corrie at the base of Carrauntoohil's north-east face, known as the Eagle's Nest area.
 The Eagle's Nest corrie consists of three levels, with the top level (or third level), containing Lough Cummeenoughter, Ireland's highest lake.
 On summiting Beenkeragh, the route crosses the Beenkeragh Ridge to Carrauntoohil and descends via the Heavenly Gates path across the east-face of Carrauntoohil.